-If the sales representative of your company has only one objective, meeting the quota, they are definitely selling themselves short.
-Make sure that your salesperson has a number of goals be it weekly or monthly.
-Only then you can increase the odds of them meeting more significant amount in their sales.
+If the sales representative of your company has only one objective, meeting the quota, they are selling themselves short.
+Make sure that your salesperson has a number of goals are it weekly or monthly.
+Only then you can increase the odds of them meeting a more significant amount in their sales.

 Below are given some ideas on how to set an individual and team level sales goal.
 It can look like a lot of work, but the result makes it worth it.

 Your team or personal goals must align with the annual sales goal of your company.
 If you work backward from your annual revenue goal, you will be able to figure out the monthly sales target for your business.
 Once you have your goal defined, the next step is to figure what amount of product does your teams, department and individual sales representatives have to sell to meet the target.

 Make sure that you will take staffing and seasonal fluctuations into consideration.
 If you are planning to onboard three salespeople during the fall, it can be difficult to meet such a forceful goal while Q4.
 Nevertheless, if you plan this out, you will be able to adjust the goals and go harder in Q3.

 It is a good idea to budget the ramp-up while implementing new targets and onboarding sales representatives.
 If currently your salespeople are sending 100 emails per week and you want them to increase it to 200, do not directly double their weekly email target.
 You may raise their target to 120 next week, 140 the week following, and so on.

 This strategy can be useful for morale as missing the goals will make your sales representatives develop squash and fear motivation.
 Not only this, the waterfall approach will help you produce better numbers and higher quality work.
 With this you will give your team enough time to ramp up the quality and your team will not feel overburdened from the expansion of their work.